 It’s so small that it’s easy to overlook when walking down Tamarindo’s Main Street, but NOI Bistro is a must.
 Featuring handmade food and hand pressed juices, it’s a breakfast favorite.

-Order a traditional Central American dish of “Gallo Pinto” (rice and beans) fresh “Huevos Rancheros,” and a large cup of fresh Papaya juice to start the day.
+Order a traditional South American dish of “Gallo Pinto” (rice and beans) fresh “Huevos Rancheros,” and a large cup of fresh Papaya juice to start the day.

 Price Range: $5-$18 per person